Header image

 Details

 In an era marked by a shrinking strategic warning time for conflict and increasingly complex and deteriorating security challenges, the imperative to rapidly deliver capabilities that address evolving threats has never been more critical.
 The delivery of fit-for-purpose Battlespace Command, Control, Communications, and Computers (C4) capabilities—ensuring assured command and control (C2) within distributed, disrupted, and potentially denied environments - requires a deliberate and focused approach to collaboration.
 Boeing’s Next Generation networking technology addresses several challenges of future military networks, supporting thousands of nodes, autonomous platforms, and utility from strategic to the tactical edge over any bearer.
 The collaboration approach must be grounded in a culture of leadership and a shared vision prioritising the interests of Defence.
 The complex nature of Battlespace C4, coupled with the rapid pace of technological advancement, demands a collaborative framework that spans Defence, industry, academia, and our international partners.
-An effective collaborative model fosters the integration and development of cutting-edge technologies while providing Defence with the certainty of delivery.
+An effective collaborative model fosters the integration and development of emerging technologies while providing Defence with the certainty of delivery.
 Cultivating a capable and diverse supplier base supports frontline operational outcomes and strengthens national resilience in a critical warfighting area.
 The extensive range of capabilities for Battlespace C4 demands a collaboration ecosystem encompassing threat identification, operational analysis, networking, autonomy, cyber security, hardware, software, and beyond.
 We will demonstrate key technologies being developed to enable the future Battlespace C4 capability, explore key areas for collaboration, digital engineering as a collaboration enabler, address the associated challenges, and highlight the significant opportunities this ecosystem presents for both industry and government.

 Speaker